MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Get-SmbClientCertificateMapping.md

 Specifies if `NamedPipes` are enabled for SMB over QUIC.
 The acceptable values for this parameter
 are:

-- `None:` Remove all flags
+- `None`: Remove all flags
-- `AllowNamedPipe:` Enable use of named pipes in SMB over QUIC connections for this mapping (off by default, overrides value of RestrictNamedPipeAccessOverQuic)
+- `AllowNamedPipe`: Enable use of named pipes in SMB over QUIC connections for this mapping (off by default, overrides value of RestrictNamedPipeAccessOverQuic)
-- `DefaultCert:` Not used
+- `DefaultCert`: Not used

 ```yaml
 Type: Flags[]